buglabs/openxc-buglabs/Monsoon Template/README.md

 Live Mode
 ------------------
-Begin by signing in to your openxc freeboard account, then navigate to the the host dashboard link at https://openxc.freeboard.io/board/pMhei6.
+Begin by signing in to your openxc freeboard account, then navigate to the main dashboard link at https://openxc.freeboard.io/board/pMhei6.
 Click Clone in the bottom right corner of the window.
 ![screen1](./doc_images/Live/1.png)